 Another study (not randomized nor placebo controlled) showed that Butterbur may help reduce migraines in kids and adolescents.
 108 kids (6-17) with diagnosed migraines took between 50-150 mg/ Butterbur/day for 4 months.
 77% reported a decrease in number of migraines and 91% said they felt better after 4 months of treatment.

 Below are other natural migraine prevention tips I’ve come across that you can try.
-They aren’t tested in randomized, placebo-controlled trials, but they are supported by anecdotal data.

 1. A Migraine Prevention Compress: